ZinoBr/StaPLR_missing_in_multiple_views/README.md

     # generate_missingness.R  -  Function to induce missingness in the views defined.
 For more details, inspect the function syntax.

   Design matrix used for performing the simulations

+    # Missingness.conditions.syntax.R  -  syntax to create design matrix and save it as object 'miss.conditions'

     # miss.conditions.rds  -  Combinations of varying numbers of views with two values for missingness proportion for each view (0.3, 0.7)

+    # transform.listobj.to.vector.R  -  transforms list entries of the design matrix to a vector

   Simulations using functions at the feature and meta level (modified from original syntaxes by Wouter van Loon)